Thanksgiving Rituals To Teach Gratitude

 How do you start?
 By feeling appreciative for all you have!
 That makes gratitude into a mindset, or a habit.
 A whole body of research now confirms that adults, children and adolescents who report feeling gratitude are happier, healthier, more content, more optimistic, and more likely to be helpful to other people in every way.
 They're also less materialistic, less envious and less likely to be depressed.

 In one study by Jeffrey Froh, a psychology prof at Hofstra University in New York, middle-school students were asked to count their blessings for two weeks by listing five things they were grateful for.
 The control group listed complaints about hassles in their lives.
-The kids who focused on blessings felt more gratitude, more life satisfaction, more optimism and were more positive -- even months later!
+The kids who focused on blessings for just two weeks felt more gratitude, more life satisfaction, more optimism and were more positive -- even months later!

 So how can you help your whole family rediscover the gratitude attitude on which Thanksgiving is founded?
 Here are ten ideas to get you started inventing your own meaningful traditions.